E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case: Introduction

 The clue that eventually leads to wreath Macdonald polynomials is the following theorem of Digne and Michel, which was a conjecture of Malle in \cite{Mal}. \begin{Thm}(\cite[Th\'eor\`eme 5.2]{DM94}) Let $\lambda$ be a partition of $n$, and denote by $m$ the size of the 2-core of $\lambda$.
 Suppose that $m\le 1$.
 Then, the extension\footnote{That is, a character of $\GL_n(q)\lb\sigma\rb$ that restricts to the given character.} to $\GL_n(q)\sigma$ of the unipotent character of $\GL_n(q)$ corresponding to $\lambda$ is given by where $\varphi$ is the irreducible character of $W^{\sigma}$ corresponding to the 2-quotient of $\lambda$. \end{Thm}

-This theorem was then extended to \textit{quadratic-unipotent characters} by Waldspurger in \cite{W1}, using character sheaves on non connected groups developed by Lusztig.
+This theorem was then extended to \textit{quadratic-unipotent characters} by Waldspurger in \cite{W1}.
 In fact, Waldspurger's theorem imposes no restriction on the 2-cores.
 It says if the 2-core is larger than $(1)$, then the above expression would be a linear combination of inductions of cuspidal functions on Levi subgroups that are not tori.\footnote{Here we really mean "Levi" and "tori" in the twisted component $\GL_n\sigma$.} Then a theorem in \cite{DM15} shows that they must vanish on semi-simple conjugacy classes.
 Therefore, only the partitions with 2-core $(0)$ or $(1)$ have non-trivial contributions to the point counting of character varieties.

 The full character table of $\GL_n(q)\lb\sigma\rb$ has been completely determined in \cite{Shu2}, using the main theorem of \cite{W1}.
-The key point is that, for this particular group, irreducible characters coincide with the characteristic functions of character sheaves up to a sign.
-This eventually allows us to compute the E-polynomial of $\GL_n\lb\sigma\rb~$-character varieties.
-For character varieties with other structure groups than $\GL_n$ or $\GL_n\lb\sigma\rb$, the computation will be more difficult, in view of the transition between irreducible characters and almost characters.
+Unlike $\GL_n(q)$, the irreducible characters of $\GL_n(q)\lb\sigma\rb$ may not be a linear combination of Deligne-Lusztig characters.
+Because of this, the determination of the irreducible characters is much more difficult than $\GL_n(q)$ and uses character sheaves on non connected groups developed by Lusztig.
+The results of \cite{Shu2} will eventually allow us to compute the E-polynomial of $\GL_n\lb\sigma\rb~$-character varieties.